Affiliate links on Android Authority may earn us a commission. Learn more.

 How to configure storage on a NAS

-Plugging a second drive into practically any NAS will give you the option to choose between an assortment of RAID options.
-Referred to as a Redundant Array of Independent Disks, you can opt for better security or increasing storage.
+Plugging a second drive into a NAS will give you a way to prevent data loss even if you experience total drive failure.
+A feature known as Redundant Array of Independent Disks (RAID) can help utilize additional drives in ways beyond just adding more capacity.
 A deep dive into the various RAID configurations would be beyond the scope of this article.
-But most users will want to stick to RAID 0 for storage, or preferably RAID 1 and its derivatives like SHR for protection against hardware failure.
+But most users will want to stick to RAID levels 1, 5, or 6 for protection against hardware failure.

-The most basic form of RAID, i.e., RAID 0, combines multiple disks to create a single destination.
-This form of RAID is optimized for speed and might be your best option if you need lots of storage, available fast.
+The most basic form of RAID, i.e., RAID 0, distributes your data across multiple disks.
+This form of RAID improves read and write speeds considerably.
 However, the downside of RAID 0 is that you lose all your data with no chance of recovery if any single drive fails.
-As you’d have guessed, this solution isn’t designed for backups.
+As you’d have guessed, this solution isn’t designed for backups and we don’t recommend it for most use cases.

 SHR or Synology Hybrid RAID